Non Core subjects

 Evaluation of our own and each other’s designs and products always reflect our school values.
 This encourages our children to become discriminating and informed consumers and gives them the essential tools to become successful designers themselves.

-Our intent is that in Italian children will
+Our intent is that in French children will

 · Understand and respond to spoken and written language from a variety of authentic sources;

 · Speak with increasing confidence, fluency and spontaneity through discussion, asking and answering questions;